-35 Moving of honey supers and extraction of honey [s 50, s 51(a), s 51 (c)]
+41 Moving of honey supers for extraction of honey [s 50, s 51(a), s 51 (c)]

-- (1) A person may move a honey super to an enclosed, bee proof space for the purpose of extracting honey that is an apiary product. - (2) A person who is moving a honey super under subclause (1) may only move the honey super to premises within the same emergency zone and cannot enter a different emergency zone when moving the super. - (3) Before moving the honey super, the person must: - (a) take all practicable measures to clear bees from the honey super before loading the honey supers onto a vehicle for transport. - (b) close the honey super so that no bees can enter and must ensure that the honey super remains closed until it reaches the enclosed, bee proof space, and - (4) The person transporting the honey super to the enclosed, bee proof space must transport the honey super by the most direct route and cannot transport honey supers from more than one premises at a time. - (5) After transporting the honey super, the person responsible for the transport must, before leaving the premises to which the honey super was transported: - (a) decontaminate the vehicle that was used to transport the honey super and any apiary equipment used for the extraction of honey, on the vehicle when the honey super or that have otherwise had contact with bees or honey by: - (i) scraping and cleaning any hive material that has leaked from the honey super or apiary equipment, and - (ii) placing that material into disposable garbage bag which must be sealed and stored in a way that ensures that the contents of the bag do not come into contact with bees for 21 days, and - (iii) washing surfaces with warm, soapy water to remove honey and apiary product - (b) take all reasonable measures to ensure that the vehicle and any clothing is free from bees.
+(1) A person may move a honey super to an enclosed, bee proof space for the purpose of extracting honey that is an apiary product.

-- (6) If a honey super has no contact with bees in the 21 days after the honey extraction is completed, the person may move the honey super to premises within the same emergency zone. - (7) After 21 days, the hive material and the disposable garbage bag may be disposed of at a waste or resource management facility or in another way that the ensures the contents of the bag do not come in contact with bees.
+- (2) A person who is moving a honey super under subclause (1) may only move the honey super to premises within the same emergency zone and cannot enter a different emergency zone when moving the super. - (3) Before moving the honey super, the person must: - (a) take all practicable measures to clear bees from the honey super before loading the honey supers onto a vehicle for transport. - (b) close the honey super so that no bees can enter and must ensure that the honey super remains closed until it reaches the enclosed, bee proof space, and - (4) The person transporting the honey super to the enclosed, bee proof space must transport the honey super by the most direct route and cannot transport honey supers from more than one premises at a time. - (5) After transporting the honey super, the person responsible for the transport must, before leaving the premises to which the honey super was transported: - (a) decontaminate the vehicle that was used to transport the honey super and any apiary equipment used for the extraction of honey, on the vehicle when the honey super or that have otherwise had contact with bees or honey by: - (i) scraping and cleaning any hive material that has leaked from the honey super or apiary equipment, and - (ii) placing that material into disposable garbage bag which must be sealed and stored in a way that ensures that the contents of the bag do not come into contact with bees for 21 days, and - (iii) washing surfaces with warm, soapy water to remove honey and apiary product - (b) take all reasonable measures to ensure that the vehicle and any clothing is free from bees. - (6) After 21 days, the hive material and the disposable garbage bag may be disposed of at a waste or resource management facility or in another way that the ensures the contents of the bag do not come in contact with bees.